MERNDevTinkal/tinkal-engineer-portfolio/README.md

     *   Direct email and social media links for alternative contact methods.
 *   **🤖 AI Chatbot "Sora":**
     *   Powered by Genkit (Google AI - Gemini models).
-    *   Acts as Tinkal Kumar's personal AI assistant.
+    *   Acts as Tinkal Kumar's personal AI assistant, aware of the current year and time for context.
     *   Answers user queries about Tinkal's profile (skills, projects, experience, contact).
     *   Provides relevant suggested follow-up questions to guide the conversation.
     *   Chat history is saved to `localStorage` for persistence.